Skip to main content

 The excitement of finding a holiday destination is half the fun.
 But when it comes to choosing, make sure you’re thinking about the full picture.
 It can be easy to be lulled into flight deals to exotic places, but consider the accommodation costs when you get there.
 Likewise, an overwater bungalow deal on a remote island may seem enticing, but could travel or food costs blow your budget?

-Make sure to take advantage of amazing deals and offers, but be savvy while you spend, and keep your savings happy.
-Travel on a budget doesn't have to mean compromises!
+Make sure to take advantage of amazing deals and offers, but be savvy while you spend and keep your savings happy.
+Travelling on a budget doesn't have to mean compromises!

-With so much information available from comparisons sites to reviews, is it better to plan yourself, or use a travel agent?
+With so much information available from comparisons sites to reviews, is it better to plan yourself or use a travel agent?
 Ultimately, it depends on your trip.
-Travel agents can give you advice on flights, accommodation and activities, and are usually able to unlock deals or bonus nights not available to the public, so there are savings to be made when you're travelling on a low budget.
+Travel agents can give you advice on flights, accommodation and activities, and are usually able to unlock deals or bonus nights not available to the public.
+There are likely savings to be made when you're travelling on a low budget if you book through an agent.

-However, if you’re after off-the-beaten-track experiences and authentic accommodation, it could pay to plan yourself.
-From free walking tours to locals expeditions, you could make savings by missing tourist hotspots.
+However, if you’re after off-the-beaten-track experiences and authentic accommodation, it could pay off to plan it yourself.
+From free walking tours to local expeditions, you could make savings by missing tourist hotspots.
 Comparison sites also often offer you flexible cancellations, should a spontaneous decision change your trip.

 When making the decision between using a travel agent or going DIY, bear in mind the possibility of something going wrong whilst you're travelling.
-It can be a costly exercise if you're not familiar with resolving issues of cancelled or missed flights.
+It can be a costly exercise if you're not familiar with resolving issues, such as cancelled or missed flights.

 Research is key